 Have you ever taken a hot air balloon ride?
 It’s been on my bucket list for years.
 There’s a joke in the travel writer community about how hot air balloons are always dangled in front of you, but with weather and whatnot, nobody ever seems to get a ride.
 This all changed for me when I attended the Heritage Inn International Balloon Festival last September.

-Best is attending Balloon Glow, taking place this Friday.
+Best is attending Balloon Glow on Friday, September 27.
 Pilots coordinate firing up their burners at the same time, so the balloons are illuminated all at once.
 It’s magical.
 You can also step inside a hot air balloon to see how it inflates.
 Last year I was lucky enough to go for a ride at this Balloon Festival.
 Here’s my take on what hot air balloon rides are really like.

 Behind the scenes at the Heritage Inn International Balloon Festival